Ballycastle, the gateway village to the wild wilderness that is North Mayo, has one of the most scenic looped walks in Ireland.

 After crossing the small bridge over the Ballinglen River, the walk takes about two hours over country lanes and forest paths.
 The gentle climb is worth it for the magnificent views over the heathered hills and bogland where the Neolithic discoveries at the nearby Céide Fields have revealed this part of North Mayo’s 5000-year history of human habitation.

-The ruins of an old flax mill beside Ballyglass bridge echoes a time in the 19th century when North Mayo produced flax fibre for the linen industry in Northern Ireland.
+The ruins of an old flax mill beside Ballyglass bridge echo a time in the 19th century when North Mayo produced flax fibre for the linen industry in Northern Ireland.

 The mill was reopened by some local businessmen during World War 11 when it gave much-needed employment.
 Today, it is one of the few reminders of how the cultivation of the blue flax flower once contributed to the income of the North Mayo farming community.